Can Open RAN help conquer Indonesia’s connectivity issues?

 Vishal Mathur, Global Head of Engagement at TIP, highlighted that Indosat and Smartfren have started assessing open RAN technologies and have been engaging with several technology suppliers, including Parallel Wireless and Mavenir.
 The TIP Community Lab at Telkom University will be used to test and validate the solutions developed for the Indonesian operators.

 OpenRAN is certainly an exciting prospect for the industry as a whole, and it can offer a significant connectivity boost for developing nations – if the technology can be made to work, proven in a commercial rollout, and tested against the standards of the ORAN Alliance.
-With such tests to be carried out in Indonesia this year, there is considerable excitement for a technology that could have a major influence on the telecommunications industry in the Asia Pacific, and on the Indonesia digital economy in particular.
+With such tests to be carried out in Indonesia this year, there is considerable excitement for a technology that could have a major influence on the telecommunications industry in the Asia Pacific, and on the Indonesian digital economy in particular.